mostafanada/Image-Processing-API/README.md

   `npm run start`

--[and then head to your browser at `localhost:3000` and it should be working.]
+-and then head to your browser at `localhost:3000` and it should be working.

 #### Runing the program locally in production mode